Fleas And Ticks On Your Dog, Cat Or Ferret And What To Do?

 Imidocloprid Containing Products Like Advantage II® , Advantage Multi®, Advocate Spot On®:

 Bayer still has the patent on imidocloprid-containing dog and cat products, so as far as I know, it is not available over-the-counter.
 Imidocloprid like fipronil is an oil soluble liquid applied to the pet’s coat.
 When you apply any of these oil-soluble products, try to have the snout of the applicator vial in direct contact with the dog or cat’s skin.
 A dab here, a dab there – especially around the neck and near the rump.
 If you have a dog, using Advantage Multi provides added protection against heartworms.
 That product contains moxydectin which seems to control resistant heartworms better than ivermectin-containing products such as Heartgard®.
-You can read more about that here.
+You can read more about heartworm resistance here.

 Selamectin Containing Products Like Revolution®: